AniTrend/anitrend-website/.github/instructions/context.instructions.md

 2. Define Zod input/output schemas
 3. Export wrapper function for client use
 4. Test with `yarn genkit:dev`

+Tip: Register flows by importing them in `src/ai/dev.ts` so the Genkit dev server can load them.

 ### Adding New Pages